alvivar/simpletray/README.md

 -   Creates a basic system tray icon using `pystray` and `Pillow` (PIL).
 -   The icon has a context menu with "Show", "Settings", and "Quit" options.
+-   Shows desktop notifications using `notifypy` when menu items are selected.
 -   Runs the tray icon in a separate thread to avoid blocking the main application logic.
 -   Includes a basic icon image generated with `Pillow`.